Yokuuis/Yokuuis/README.md

 kipaert is death !!
 -------------------------
 💻 I am trying to become a Full Stack Developer
-📚 Trying to study a Bachelor's in Computer Systems Engineering.
-📝 Strong interest in Computer Systems Engineering, Data Science, Artificial Intelligence, and Startups 🔭 Working on applications & Web Development
+📚 Trying to study a Bachelor's in Computer Systems Engineering 📝 Strong interest in Computer Systems Engineering, Data Science, Artificial Intelligence, and Startups 🔭 Working on applications & Web Development
 🌱 Learning about Computer Vision and Deep Learning